17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 Why the name no longer fits

-Over the past six months of writing these articles, conversations with peer practitioners and leaders doing this work in real organisations, and reflecting on my own thirty years of practice, something has shifted.
+Reflecting on this and other experiences has crystallised something that has been building through the six months of working on these articles, conversations with peer practitioners and leaders doing this work in real organisations, and reflecting on my own more than thirty years of practice.
 I've been looking at what I've seen actually hold in organisations over time, and what quietly unravels.
 What makes transformation stick, and what turns out to have been rearranging the furniture.

 One of the things that's become clearer is that hierarchy itself is more nuanced than a simple "move beyond it" framing allows.
 As Luke Kemp presents in Goliath's Curse, hierarchy is one of the defining characteristics of human civilisation — it has been with us for millennia, long before the Enlightenment, long before anyone thought of organisations as machines.
-Kemp traces it to the emergence of storable, lootable resources — the moment human groups had something worth concentrating power around.
 And biological systems have their own natural hierarchies or "holarchies," which frameworks like Holacracy and biomimicry draw on.
 Some version of hierarchy will probably always show up in how humans organise.

-That's the hierarchy the Beyond Hierarchy Project was always really challenging.
+That's the hierarchy that the Beyond Hierarchy Project was always really challenging.
 Not hierarchy itself, but the particular form of it produced by a particular paradigm.
-I knew that at some level.
-But writing these articles, having the conversations, and reflecting on thirty years of my own practice made it impossible to ignore.
-The name needed to change.
+I knew that, but didn't unpack it at the time.
+But the process of diving deeper into all of this made me realise that the name needed to change.

 And for some of us, there's a quieter sense that the opportunity reaches further still.
 That what we're feeling our way toward isn't just better structures to replace the management hierarchy, but new ways of being, seeing, working, and living together that go beyond the ancient dominator pattern itself.
 I don't want to overclaim what that looks like — most of us don't yet know.
 But I want to be honest that the aspiration is there, and that part of this work is creating the conditions where we can find out.